-(iii) showing the lands, if any proposed to be used for the purposes of gaining access to the proposed pipeline; and
+(iii) showing the lands, if any, proposed to be used for the purposes of gaining access to the proposed pipeline; and

-(iv) on which shall be identified the lands or easements over lands referred to in paragraph (f);
+(iv) on which must be identified the lands or easements over lands referred to in paragraph (f);

 and

-(e) shall be accompanied by particulars of any agreements entered into or proposed to be entered into, by the applicant for the acquisition by him of, or of easements over, the lands shown in the plan, referred to in paragraph (d); and
+(e) must be accompanied by particulars of any agreements entered into or proposed to be entered into, by the applicant for the acquisition by the applicant of, or of easements over, the lands shown in the plan, referred to in paragraph (d); and

-(f) shall specify, in relation to each part of the proposed pipeline, particulars of the lands, or the easements over lands, acquired or agreed to be acquired, or in respect of which the applicant will need to acquire for the purpose of constructing and operating the proposed pipeline or gaining access thereto; and
+(f) must specify, in relation to each part of the proposed pipeline, particulars of the lands, or the easements over lands, acquired or agreed to be acquired, or in respect of which the applicant will need to acquire for the purpose of constructing and operating the proposed pipeline or gaining access to the pipeline; and

-(g) shall be accompanied by any agreements entered into, or proposed to be entered into, by the applicant for or in relation to the supply or conveyance of petroleum by means of the proposed pipeline; and
+(g) must be accompanied by any agreements entered into, or proposed to be entered into, by the applicant for or in relation to the supply or conveyance of petroleum or greenhouse gas substances by means of the proposed pipeline; and

-(h) shall be accompanied by copies of the notifications caused to be served in accordance with the provisions of subsection (3); and
+(h) must be accompanied by copies of the notifications caused to be served in accordance with the provisions of subsection (3); and

 (i) may set out any other matter that the applicant wishes the Minister to consider; and

-(j) shall be accompanied by the prescribed application fee.
+(j) must be accompanied by the prescribed application fee.

-(2) The Minister may, at any time, by instrument in writing served on the applicant, require him to furnish to the Minister, within the time specified in the instrument, further information in writing in connection with his application.
+(2) The Minister may, at any time, by instrument in writing served on the applicant, require the applicant to furnish to the Minister, within the time specified in the instrument, further information in writing in connection with the application.

 (3) At the time of making the application the applicant —

-(a) shall notify the local government of each district in which any part of the proposed pipeline is intended to be situated, that an application has been made; and
+(a) must notify the local government of each district in which any part of the proposed pipeline is intended to be situated, that an application has been made; and

-(b) shall notify each owner and each occupier, if any, of any land over which any part of the pipeline referred to in the application is to be constructed, that an application has been made.
+(b) must notify each owner and each occupier, if any, of any land over which any part of the pipeline referred to in the application is to be constructed, that an application has been made.

-(4) The Minister, at the expense of the applicant, shall, as soon as practicable, publish —
+(4) The Minister, at the expense of the applicant, must, as soon as practicable, publish —

 (a) in the Government Gazette; and